 What is an entry stroke?

-The skill of handwriting is difficult and I believe that the ‘entry stroke’ is difficult to form, unnecessary and should be abolished!
+The skill of handwriting is a difficult process and I believe that the ‘entry stroke’ is unnecessary, arduous to form and should be abolished!

-An entry stroke is also known as the ‘lead- in’, ‘initial flick’, ‘entry flick’, ‘in stroke’ ‘whoosh-in’ or ‘continuous cursive’.
+An entry stroke has many other names; It is also known as a ‘lead- in’, ‘initial flick’, ‘entry flick’, ‘in stroke’ ‘whoosh-in’ or ‘continuous cursive’.
 This is the aspect of a font, encouraged by many schools, involving a small flick at the beginning of all letters of the alphabet.
 This flick is often introduced when children first learn to write.
-This style of handwriting is sometimes referred to as ‘continuous cursive’.
+This style of handwriting is sometimes referred to as ‘continuous cursive’ or ‘cursive’.

 The entry stroke at the start of a letter is the subject of much controversy and debate amongst many teachers and educators.
 This font has an upward flick at the beginning of each letter which often makes writing tedious and laboured.

-Angela Webb, former chair of the National Handwriting Association believes that the practice to impose a continuous cursive handwriting style, especially on children as young as five, may be misguided, despite the good intentions and leave many children struggling to write.
-Click here to see article.
+Dr Angela Webb, former chair of the National Handwriting Association believes that the practice to impose a continuous cursive handwriting style, especially on children as young as five, may be misguided.
+She states that “Many have found that the teaching of continuous cursive, with its florid

 6 reasons to abolish the entry stroke…